0xStr0k1rch/trashPanda/README.md

 D:\
 ```

-Then change the $domainAdmins variable from '(admin1|admin2)' to specify what domainadmins you want to look for.
+Change the $domainAdmins variable from '(admin1|admin2)' to specify what domainadmins you want to look for.
-You can fetch the the actual targets by running this command below.
-Put the output withing the parenthesis separated by a | pipe
+You can fetch the the actual targets by running this command below (if ActiveDirecotry module is present ofc).
+Put the output within the single-quotes with each user separated by a | pipe.
 ```
 (Get-ADGroupMember -Identity "Domain Admins" -Recursive | Get-ADUser | Select-Object -ExpandProperty SamAccountName) -join '|'
 ```
-Then run the script with, the script will prompt you for credentials to be used
+To run run the script wit.
+The script will prompt you for credentials to be used
 ```
 .\trashPanda.ps1 "C:\Path\To\Your\ShareList.txt"
 ```